Azure/batch-shipyard/docs/99-current-limitations.md

   `--termtasks` option with `jobs del`

 The following are general limitations or restrictions:
+* SSH tunnel script generation is only compatible with non-Windows machines.
+* Data movement support on Windows is restricted to scp.
+Both `ssh.exe` and `scp.exe` must be found through `%PATH%` or in the current working directory.
+Rsync is not supported in Windows.
+* `pool ssh` support in Windows is only available if `ssh.exe` is found through `%PATH%` or is in the current working directory.
+* Credential encryption support in Windows is available only if `openssl.exe` is found through `%PATH%` or is in the current working directory.
 * Compute pool resize down (i.e., removing nodes from a pool) is not supported when peer-to-peer transfer is enabled.
 * The maximum number of compute nodes with peer-to-peer enabled is currently